shaktilucifer/Erudite/README.md

 - Need to add time take in minutes or hours to get granularity in stats
 - daily reading journal sort like form

-book Challenges:
+### Book Challenges:
--[] Add a collection with a list of books
+[ ] Add a collection with a list of books
--[] Finish reading the book should check it off the list -[] Example: 50 best sci fi books of all time
+[ ] Finish reading the book should check it off the list [ ] Example: 50 best sci fi books of all time
--[x] how many books to read this year?
-Added template with ReadingChallenge.tsx -[] popsugar challenge or the likes?
+[x] how many books to read this year?
+Added template with ReadingChallenge.tsx [ ] popsugar challenge or the likes?
--[] Custom challenge adding the books that you would like. including custom books. custom books won't be taken into acccount for communit challenges maybe?
+[ ] Custom challenge adding the books that you would like. including custom books. custom books won't be taken into acccount for communit challenges maybe?
--[] Add read only display of books read so far and percentage with progress bar
+[ ] Add read only display of books read so far and percentage with progress bar